 It seems counter-intuitive, but the key to growth is to spend less money.
-Think of all the things your business is supposed to do to generate revenue.
-Build awareness.
-Create personas.
-Generate leads.
-Qualify opportunities.
-Nurture customers.
-Make offers.
-Target.
-Prospect.
-Introduce.
-Differentiate.
-Connect.
-Resonate.
-Overcome.
-Demonstrate.
-Assure.
-Close.
-All this should sound familiar and seem logical.
-But, it’s based upon a fundamental flaw.
+Think of all the things your business is supposed to do to generate revenue: build awareness, create personas, generate leads, qualify opportunities, nurture customers, make offers, target, prospect, introduce, differentiate, connect, resonate, overcome, demonstrate, assure and close.
+All this should sound familiar and seem logical, but it’s based upon a fundamental flaw.
 It’s almost all noise.

 The business world is filled with noise.
-The things mentioned above only add to the din – more noise.
+The things mentioned above only add to the noise.
 This is because there is an inherent bias toward doing, and doing more – not listening.
-Listening as in gaining unfiltered, unbiased, genuine, honest, empathetic, strategic and deep understanding of a customer, and of all customers.
+Listening as in gaining unfiltered, unbiased, genuine, honest, empathetic, strategic, and deep understanding of a customer, and of all customers.

-Listening should be at the heart of all sales and marketing, but almost all the things we see, in our experience, are geared toward telling.
-For example, most sales tools and presentations focus on the solution, and are written from an “us” vs. “you” point-of-view.
-They largely ignore the problem-side of the equation, and customers largely buy in order to solve problems.
-How can you help a customer recognize the problems they have, see that those problems are worth solving, understand the value of solving them, and feel assured that you can do it with tangible results?
+Listening should be at the heart of all sales and marketing, but in our experience, almost all the things we see are geared toward telling.
+For example, most sales tools and presentations focus on the solution and are written from an “us” vs. “you” point-of-view.
+They largely ignore the problem-side of the equation and customers largely buy in order to solve problems.
+How can you help a customer recognize the problems they have, see that those problems are worth solving, understand the value of solving them, and be assured that you can do it with tangible results?

 This gets more complex when you acquire other businesses or expand your products and services.
 Now, you can solve a bigger set of problems.
 Do customers understand what that bigger problem is, and how your entire business can deliver a higher-level value to them?
 Do you understand how they understand?